viktorkpkn/KP_LiquidGlass/README.md

 ## Overview
 This is an After Effects effect that renders Apple-style "Liquid Glass" from any layer's alpha, including text layers, but primarily Shape Layers.
 GPU accelerated, Metal on macOS, CUDA on PC.
+*The CPU render is currently a passthrough (will not be rendered at all) on both platforms.
+AMD's GPUs support currently WIP.*

+## Limitations
-The CPU render is currently a passthrough on both platforms.
+The CPU render is currently a passthrough (will not be rendered at all) on both platforms.
+AMD's GPUs support currently WIP.

 ## Using the effect